slackhq/slack-api-docs/types/user.md

 The `color` field is used in some clients to display a colored  username.

-The `profile` hash contains as much profile information as the user has supplied - only the `image_*` fields are guaranteed to be included.
-Data that has not been supplied may not be present at all, may be `null` or  may contain the empty string (`""`).
+The profile hash contains as much information as the user has supplied in the default profile fields: `first_name`, `last_name`, `real_name`, `email`, `skype`, and the `image_*` fields.
+Only the `image_*` fields are guaranteed to be included.
+Data that has not been supplied may not be present at all, may be null or may contain the empty string ("").
+Please note that custom profile fields are not yet available through the API.

 The `image_*` fields will always contain `https` URLs to square, web-viewable images (GIFs, JPEGs or PNGs).